bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 2: 00:21:04

-Before you move on, that's just because of being able to actually tease out like private keys based on reused nonces or like what's the, what is the actual issue that you'd be most concerned.
+Before you move on, that's just because of being able to actually tease out private keys based on reused nonces or what's the actual issue that you'd be most concerned.
 If I did that, what would be the first mistake I would make?

 Speaker 0: 00:21:21